-Form 1040-C must be filed before an alien leaves the United States.
+Form 1040-C must be filed before an alien leaves the United States or any of its possessions.
 For more information, see How To Get the Certificate on page 2.

-If you are a nonresident alien, use the 2007 Instructions for Form 1040NR, U.S. Nonresident Alien Income Tax Return, to help you complete Form 1040-C.
+If you are a nonresident alien, use the 2008 Instructions for Form 1040NR, U.S.

+Nonresident Alien Income Tax Return, to help you complete Form 1040-C.

-If you are a resident alien, use the 2007 Instructions for Form 1040, U.S. Individual Income Tax Return, to help you complete Form 1040-C.
+If you are a resident alien, use TIP the 2008 Instructions for Form 1040, U.S. Individual Income

+Tax Return, to help you complete Form 1040-C.

 You can get tax forms, instructions, and publications from the Internal Revenue Service (IRS).
-See Additional information, later.
+See Additional information, below.